gjeanmart/greg.jeanmart.me/source/_posts/install-and-configure-a-kubernetes-cluster-w.md

 **2. Configure the following environment variables**

-The first line specifies in which mode we would like to write the k3s configuration (required when not running commands as `root`) and the second line actually says k3s not to deploy its default load balancer named _servicelb_ and proxy _traefik_, instead we will install manually [_metalb_](https://metallb.universe.tf/) as load balancer and [_nginx_](https://www.nginx.com/) as proxy which are in my opinion better and more widely used.
+The first line specifies in which mode we would like to write the k3s configuration (required when not running commands as `root`) and the second line actually says k3s not to deploy its default load balancer named _servicelb_, instead we will install manually [_metalb_](https://metallb.universe.tf/) which is in my opinion better and more widely used.

 ```
 $ export K3S_KUBECONFIG_MODE="644"
-$ export INSTALL_K3S_EXEC=" --no-deploy servicelb --no-deploy traefik"
+$ export INSTALL_K3S_EXEC=" --disable=servicelb"
 ```